 You have a boutique online business selling bespoke items mainly to Europe.
-Instead of charging $20 AUD per item, you charge 20 Euro (given your product is not price sensitive), you then can earn around $32 AUD per item.
+Instead of charging $20 AUD per item, you charge 20 Euros (given your product is not price sensitive); you then can earn around $32 AUD per item.

 Just a quick note: Beware of foreign exchange fees and fluctuations in the foreign exchange rate when trying this out.
-Or ask an expert for help but it can be quite beneficial.
+Or ask an expert for help.
+It can be quite beneficial.

 4. SELL TO A DISTRIBUTOR OR UNDER ANOTHER BRAND

 This option came about when I was talking to a product-based business that needed more avenues to sell their items.
 They could no longer sustain being the manufacturer and retailing their items direct to shops or the customer.

 How could this work?